JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 ##### Mark the flow with KMP-NativeCoroutines

-1. Navigate to the `shared/src/commonMain` directory and locate the `Greeting.kt` file.
+1. Open the `Greeting.kt` file in the `shared/src/commonMain/kotlin` directory.
-2. Add the `@NativeCoroutines`annotation to the `greet()` function.
+2. Add the `@NativeCoroutines` annotation to the `greet()` function.
 This will ensure that the plugin generates the right code to support correct flow handling on iOS:

    ```kotlin